jlab-hep/localdb-docs/docs/database_demonstration_install_db_machine.md

 ```
 ### influxDB

-This is a database to store DCS data<br>
+This is the database to store the DCS data<br>
-Do the bellow command at once.
+Run the following the bellow command at once including the last EOF.
 ```bash
 cat <<EOF | sudo tee /etc/yum.repos.d/influxdb.repo
 [influxdb]